fuerbringer/fuerbringer.info/site/post/writing-nixos-modules.md

 # Declaring Modules for NixOS
 ## What is Nix and NixOS?
 Nix is an excellent declarative package manager which really shines as it appears in NixOS.
-An operating system which let's you fully declare what your system should look like and builds it according to that.
+An operating system which lets you fully declare what your system should look like and builds it according to that.
 Using its functional dedicated scripting language (DSL) Nix allows for a text based, modular and near infinite amount of possible operating system configurations.
 Webservers hosting hundreds of vhosts, Tor nodes, desktop workstations, _riced_ i3wm ThinkPad setups, NixOS does not get in the way.
 In fact, I'm using NixOS for exactly that.
 A desktop and laptop configuration all in one.
 It's available [here](https://github.com/fuerbringer/nixfiles).

 _Note: This memo does not describe how to write packages / derivations for Nix._

 ## Modularity
 Imagine you could have the exact same setup across all of your machines with configurable aspects depending on whether the machine is mobile or not.
 Well, it's probably not hard to imagine, you just have to do it.
 But doing so might be rather annoying if done manually, or simply a waste of time.
-Some might immidiately suggest Ansible, and while that would work, I'd argue it's not the best option for this usecase.
+Some might immidiately suggest Ansible, and while that would work, I'd argue it's not the best solution for this particular usecase.
 Let us now have a look at how elagantly NixOS solves this problem.
 ### configuration.nix
 Each machine has a _configuration.nix_ file.
-It defines the computers state.
+It defines the computer's state.
 It might have something like this in it:

 ```
 services = {